-The Texas Vendor Drug Program provides statewide access to covered outpatient drugs for eligible individuals enrolled in the following programs:
+The Texas Vendor Drug Program provides statewide access to covered outpatient drugs for people enrolled in:

 - the Children’s Health Insurance Program (CHIP)